mongodb/mongo-cxx-driver/etc/releasing.md

   - `cmake --build ./build --target doxygen-deploy`
 - If the release was not a release candidate, update symlinks
   - Check out the `gh-pages` branch and git pull the deployed docs.
   - Update the `api/mongocxx-v3` symlink to point to the newly released version.
-If a major version bump has occurred, revise the symlink structure as needed.
+    If a minor version bump has occurred, revise the symlink structure as needed.
 Make sure `current` always points to a symlink tracking the latest stable release branch.
   - Commit and push the symlink change:
-    `git commit -am "Update symlink for r3.8.0"`
+    `git commit -am "Update symlink for r1.2.3"`
 - Wait a few minutes and verify mongocxx.org has updated.
 - Checkout the master branch.
 Push the commit containing changes to `etc/` and `docs/`.
 This may require pushing the commit to a fork of the C++ Driver repository and creating a pull request.
-- Edit the `Installing the MongoDB C driver` section of `docs/content/mongocxx-v3/installation/advanced.md` to reflect libmongoc requirements.
-- Edit `docs/content/mongocxx-v3/installation/linux.md`,
-  `docs/content/mongocxx-v3/installation/macos.md` and
-  `docs/content/mongocxx-v3/installation/windows.md`.
-   If the release was not a release candidate, update `Step 2` to reflect the new latest stable version to download.

 ## Homebrew
 This requires a macOS machine.
 If this is a stable release, update the [mongo-cxx-driver](https://github.com/Homebrew/homebrew-core/blob/master/Formula/mongo-cxx-driver.rb) homebrew formula, using: `brew bump-formula-pr --url <tarball url>`

 Example: